“Psychology Works” Fact Sheet: Pediatric Palliative Care

 Children and adolescents are in a process of physical, emotional, cognitive, and spiritual development.
 Depending on their developmental stage, they have different skills and different emotional, physical, and developmental needs.
 A child or adolescent’s cognitive development and age can also impact their understanding of concepts such as their illness, prognosis, emotional experiences, and death.
 It is therefore important to recognize the unique issues and needs arising within the context of palliative care of children and adolescents.

-• Children and adolescents communicate differently and depending on their stage of development, have a different understanding of illness, death and dying.
-A child or adolescent’s concept of illness and dying continues to evolve over time and is influenced by many factors (e.g., religious, cultural beliefs, patterns of coping, disease experience, previous experience with loss or death, emotions associated with grief).
+• Children and adolescents communicate differently and depending on their stage of development, have a different understanding of illness, death, and dying.
+A child or adolescent’s concept of illness and dying continues to evolve over time and is influenced by many factors (e.g., religion, cultural beliefs, patterns of coping, disease experience, previous experience with loss or death, and emotions associated with grief).

 • Children and adolescents are members of many communities, including families, neighbourhoods, and schools.
 Their continuing role in these communities should be incorporated into their life journey despite their condition.
-For example, school is an integral part of their lives and it is essential they have ongoing opportunities to participate in normative academic and social interactions with their peers.
+Some life-limiting or life-threatening illnesses may require that children miss out on typical childhood experiences and aspects of development.
+For example, these children may spend more time with adults compared to their peers.
+It is essential, as much as possible, that they have ongoing opportunities to participate in normative academic and social interactions with their peers.

 • Children and adolescents are often less able to advocate for themselves and often rely on family members to make decisions on their behalf.